humberto-ortiz/megaprobe-lab/content/salhud.md

 lost (YPLL) in each municipality in the island of Puerto Rico according to major causes of death.

-This poster will be presented at the 2014 International Symposium on Minority Health and Health Disparities.
+This poster was presented at the 2014 International Symposium on Minority Health and Health Disparities.
 December 1-3, 2014 National Harbor, Maryland, USA.